 Let's dig into the details of the properties you are considering.
 Each of our upstate counties has GIS maps with topography, flood plains, council representatives, zoning and more.
 There is a wealth of information stored in each of our county's websites and courthouses, and I love research projects!

 Safety is always important.
 Get the latest information on COVID-19 and any other risks to public health from the South Carolina Department of Health and Environmental Control, or DHEC from scdhec.gov/

 Greenville County is the largest in the state and stretches from the Piedmont mountains at the north, the Saluda River at the west, south to rolling farmlands in Ware Shoals.
 BMW and their suppliers are located near the airport on the eastern side.
 There are many communities in the county, many with a distinct downtown area.

-The county has several former textile mills undergoing rejuvenation as new sites for homes and shops, some clustered along the Reedy River near the city and others in more remote areas.
+The county has several former textile mills undergoing rejuvenation as new sites for homes and shops.
+The "textile crescent" is clustered along the Reedy River near the city.
+There are additional mills in remote areas.

 City of Greenville provides great reasons to VisitGreenvilleSC.com with their fun and up-to-date information.

 True fact, the train track that was repurposed for the Swamp Rabbit Trail originally moved people and goods from Greenville to Traveler's Rest.
 "TR", as the locals call it, is a thriving community.

 Pickens County is just over the Saluda River from Greenville County.
 Pickens County's western edge has a string of lakes, Lake Jocassee, Lake Keowee, and Lake Hartwell, which each offer recreation, fishing, and unique real estate opportunities.
 The county is also home to Table Rock State Park with its hikes and mountain views.
 The northern portion of the county has mountain views, the southern part has rolling hills.